GithubMaahi/TNSIF/README.md

 # TNSIF
-This repository contains practice sessions, Assignments nd Projects.
+This repository contains practice sessions, Assignments and Projects.